Alexandria's Nature Bus

 The Nature Bus was designed with an exciting and engaging exterior, showing animals native to Michigan and in residence at The Howell Nature Center's Wild Wonders Park.
-The interior has been developed to contain engaging images along with educational facts pertaining to the specific program, Birds of Prey.
+The interior has been developed to contain engaging images along with educational facts pertaining to Birds of Prey, Michigan Mammals and Creatures of the Night.
 Alexandria's Nature Bus visits schools, arriving with HNC Naturalists, live animals and hands-on activities aboard the bus.
-Dick Grant estimates that more than 116,504 people have walked through the bus since they started their programming in April of 2010.
+Dick Grant estimates that more than 137,000 people have walked through the bus since they started their programming in April of 2010.

 In 2002, a new concept for park transportation was developed by Alexandria's Grandfather, Jim Bartel, and his company ARBOC Ltd. Throughout the development of this bus Alexandria contributed by evaluating the buses suitability for children.
 She participated in the unveiling of the prototype in Yellowstone in 2003 and 2004, including a development trip in the winter season.
 Additional trials were conducted with Alexandria's classmates at Charyl Stockwell Academy.
 Alexandria's Yellow Bus was transformed into Alexandria's Nature Bus in 2009.